IBM Cloud Docs

 If you want to enable a user full administrator access to complete account management tasks, such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all IAM-enabled resources, you must assign a user the following access:

-• A policy for All Identity and Access enabled services with the Administrator and Manager roles.
+• A policy for Identity and Access enabled services with the Administrator and Manager roles.

-• A policy with Administrator role on All Account Management services.
+• A policy with the Administrator role on All Account Management services.

 You can also set access management tags to manage access.
 For more information, see Controlling access to resources by using tags.

-Users with the Administrator role for account management services can change the access of other users for any account management service.
-They can also invite and remove users from the account, including other users with the administrator role.
+Users with the Administrator role for account management services can change the access of other users and remove users from the resource, including other users with the administrator role.

 Assigning access to resources in the console